top of page

 Stop off here for some welcome refreshments during your walk around the park, or meet up with friends for a catch up!

-Planting new life in the park
+Planting new life in the park.
+October 2024

 Last autumn two eco groups from Brighton Avenue Primary School planted daffodil bulbs, crocus corms, herbs and flowering plants in the raised beds of our orchard.
 The children learned how to dig the right sized holes and plant them in the soil without disturbing the roots.
 They will be returning to see how the bulbs and corms have sprouted and how the plants have fared over the winter period.